2 - Multiple Sensor Management

 The example in this tutorial considers the same sensor management methods as in Tutorial 1 and applies them to the same set of ground truths in order to observe the difference in tracks.
 The scenario simulates 3 targets moving on nearly constant velocity trajectories and in this case an adjustable number of sensors.
 The sensors are simple radar with a defined field of view which can be pointed in a particular direction in order to make an observation.

-The second method, uses the class BruteForceSensorManager and aims to reduce the total uncertainty of the track estimates at each time step.
-To achieve this the sensor manager considers all possible configurations of directions for the sensors to point in.
+The second method, uses the BruteForceSensorManager and aims to reduce the total uncertainty of the track estimates at each time step.
+To achieve this, the sensor manager considers all possible configurations of directions for the sensors to point in.
 The sensor manager chooses the configuration for which the sum of estimated uncertainties (as represented by the Frobenius norm of the covariance matrix) can be reduced the most by observing the targets within the chosen sensing configuration.

-As in the first tutorial the OSPA [1], SIAP [2] and uncertainty metrics are used to assess the performance of the sensor managers.
+As in the first tutorial, the OSPA [1], SIAP [2] and uncertainty metrics are used to assess the performance of the sensor managers.

 Sensor Management example